nothinglabs/openmelt2/antweight_reference_platform/readme.md

 ## 3d Printing Notes
 The test build of the robot is printed in PLA with 100% infill.

-For best strength, use a high shell count (5+) and void using a cooling fan.
+For best strength, use a high shell count (5+) and avoid using a cooling fan.

 ## General Construction
 The lid is held on with \#2 screws.
 They seem to self-tap pretty effectively.

-The accelerometer, motor driver, Arduino and battery are all secured using the double-sided tape.
+The accelerometer, motor driver, Arduino and battery are all secured using double-sided tape.

 The Arduino is installed on a special shelf that rises up from the floor at an angle.
 This allows a USB cable to be attached to it for programming after assembly.

 The battery is taped both against the floor of the robot - and the flat section of wall behind it.
 There is clearance under the flat wall for a zip-tie if more security is desired (good idea).

-The power switch, LED, and resistors are all held in place with a little hot glue.
+The power switch, LED, capacitor and resistors are all held in place with a hot glue.

 The motor is held into place using zip ties.